nate-strauser/meteor-filepicker-plus/README.md

-# Filepicker.io on demand package for Meteor
+# Filepicker.io on demand package for Meteor (forked from loadpicker)

 Package to use Filepicker in Meteor, loads on demand, optional callback.